 EnableDepthBuffer script attached to it.
 In many cases this will fix any issues.

-Objects intersecting with the water must use a shader that writes to the depth buffer, otherwise there is no way to tell where it is positioned in 3D space.
-For instance, Unlit shaders do not write to the depth buffer.
+Objects intersecting with the water must use a shader that writes to the depth texture, otherwise there is no way to tell where it is positioned in 3D space.
+For instance, unlit and transparent shaders do not write to the depth texture.
 You can download a modified Unlit shader here, which does: http://staggart.xyz/public/Unlit_ZWrite.shader.
 For custom shaders, they need a “ShadowCaster” pass in order to write to the depth texture.

 If using shaders other than Unlit shaders is not viable for your project, consider using vertex painting to paint the intersection effect instead.